ThomasLengeling/RoboScope/Circuit/README.md

 - pads of motor control longer.
 - Better connection for the power board
 - Diode for protecting the teensy.
-- Switch the VCC_MCU to VCC_M to have the some orientation as the Power Board.
+- Switch the VCC_MCU to VCC_M to have the some orientation as the Power Board

 ### Power Board